netblue30/firejail/README.md

 You can also install one of the [released packages](https://github.com/netblue30/firejail/releases).

+## Building

-Or clone the source code from our git repository and build manually:
+You can clone the source code from this git repository and build manually:

 ```sh
 git clone https://github.com/netblue30/firejail.git